 The distance of the backswing is controlled by the position of the hands on the club handle.

-The hands should be quiet but positioned in such a way to avoid allowing the club to over-swing.
+The hands should be quiet but positioned in such a way as to avoid allowing the club to over-swing.

 Many novices wrongly assume that the further back they take the club the more distance they will gain with the ball.
 The opposite is true.

 A short backswing will generate more power and give greater accuracy.
 This can be extended once you feel confident and balanced.
-Stableford scoring explained here.
+Stableford scoring is explained here.

-The impact from the Downswing
+The impact of the Downswing

 The whole point of the two previous sections of takeaway and backswing is to make sure you are in the correct position at impact.